 The March for Life is a pro-life march that focuses on anti-abortion laws and being a voice for the unborn.
-On Friday January BLANK a crowd of BLANK gathered in front of the Washington Monument and rallied before marching on the Capitol.
-This year’s march marked the BLANK year the march has taken place.
+On January 27 a crowd of hundreds of thousands gathered in front of the Washington Monument and rallied before marching on the Capitol.
+This year’s march marked the 43rd year the march has taken place.
 Junior Sterling Harer was attending a student leadership conference in Washington DC and was able to partake in the March for life.

 “I really remember it being so crowded with hundreds of thousands of people all packed together.
 We wanted to see Vice President Mike Pence speak, but we could not get close enough to even see him on the large screens.
 We could hear him though, and the crowd was very enthusiastic.
 I think pro-life advocates are very excited right now because there’s a real chance of advancing pro-life policies in Washington.
 The people at the rally were very clearly Donald Trump supporters.
 There were many flags for him there and people were chanting “Donald.”
 I think they view him as the best chance at implementing anti-abortion laws they have had for a long time.
 You could definitely tell people were very excited.
 I had the impression that it was the beginning of a new era in the pro-life movement.”

 Another account of the march is documented by Senior Vika Arand, who was also at the march in DC while attending the same leadership conference.